 - You have plenty of time to gather documents to make sure you claim all credits and deductions you are entitled to.

 - You have an opportunity to claim and receive your tax refund sooner.

 If you have time to spare this month, get organized!
 Dig through those stacks of receipts and documents laying around the house and get your “ducks in a row”.

 This is easier said than done, right?
 You may be wondering, “what forms do I need to file taxes?”
 Well, it can actually be easy with the right tools.
 Here is an easy-to-follow tax form checklist that you’ll need to file your taxes this year.
 If you need a refresher or if you’re just getting started with your tax document organization, here’s an overview of what tax filing forms and information you need to file taxes for tax year 2019:

 - Your Social Security number (for you, your spouse and your dependents, if applicable).

 - If you do not have a Social Security number, your Individual Tax Identification Number.

 - Fees paid to a licensed day care center or family day care for care of an infant or preschooler.
 You also need a Tax Identification Number (TIN) for the provider to claim any tax benefit.

 - Wages paid to a babysitter.

-- Cash amounts donated to houses of worship, schools, other charitable organizations
+- Records of cash amounts donated to houses of worship, schools, other charitable organizations.

 - Total amount paid for healthcare insurance and expenses; along with itemized receipts